corda/corda-docs-portal/content/en/platform/corda/5.2/developing-applications/ledger/ledger-repair.md

 To manually run the repair process for a particular node, start the `com.r3.corda.notary.plugin.common.repair.NotarizedTransactionRepairFlow` flow, setting the following properties:

-* `from` — the time in epoc milliseconds from which the repair functionality processes transactions.
+* `from` — the time in epoch milliseconds from which the repair functionality processes transactions.
 This value must be less than `until`.
-* `until` — the time in epoc milliseconds until which the repair functionality processes transactions.
+* `until` — the time in epoch milliseconds until which the repair functionality processes transactions.
 This value must be greater than `from`.
 * `duration` — the maximum time in seconds that the repair process runs for.

 For example: